Our Work

 Prof Sjirk Geerts

-Ingcungcu Sunbird Restoration is based on three pillars which define the key aspects of the organisation – Science, Education and Restoration.
+Ingcungcu Sunbird Restoration is based on three pillars which define the key aspects of the organisation – Research, Education and Rehabilitation.
 These three pillars form the structure for the organisation’s integrated approach to restoring migration routes for nectar-feeding birds.
 Underpinning these pillars is the belief that building strong collaborative and long-term partnerships is the foundation for ensuring sustainability and success.

 Bird Monitoring

-To monitor the success of the gardens, monthly bird counts are conducted at each school, contributing to a long-term data set of species abundance and diversity.
-This data forms an integral part of the scientific research that underpins our work.
+To monitor the success of the gardens, bi-monthly bird counts are conducted at each garden, contributing to a long-term data set of species abundance and diversity.
+This data forms an integral part of the scientific research that underpins our work

 Education

-Ingcungcu is currently working with nine schools in Cape Town where we are planting indigenous fynbos gardens of nectar-rich plants to provide ‘filling stations’ for birds and outdoor classrooms for students.
-Throughout the process of establishing these gardens, students and teachers are involved through hands-on workshops which focus on planning and design, soil preparation, plant identification and the wonders of fynbos, garden maintenance and monitoring.
+We are currently working with eight schools in Steenberg and Lavender Hill, planting indigenous fynbos gardens and running our Eco-Club program, which provide ‘filling stations’ for birds and outdoor classrooms for learners.
+Learners and teachers are engaged in regular hands-on workshops which focus on planning and design, soil preparation and planting, plant identification and creatively exploring the wonders of fynbos.

 Field Trips

-By taking school children on field trips to local nature reserves, Ingcungcu aims to inspire curiosity, facilitate learning and foster a strong connection to the wonders of nature.
+By taking school children on field trips to local nature reserves, we aim to inspire curiosity, facilitate learning and foster a strong connection to the wonders of nature.
 Through fun, creative and immersive activities, learners are exposed to the rich biodiversity on their doorstep.

 Access to locally indigenous plant material is essential for the ongoing expansion and success of our work.
 While we work closely with our partner nurseries who currently provide much of the required plant stock, we have also begun to grow and establish a small nursery, in which we are propagating various species from seed collected in the school gardens.